-In Guatemala, a company can elect in any given year to be taxed based on other net taxable income or gross revenue.
+In Guatemala, a company can elect in any given year to be taxed based on either net taxable income or gross revenue.
 The income tax rate is 25% while the gross revenue tax rate is 7%.
 The Company has prepared its deferred tax calculations on the basis that it will elect to be taxed based on income.
-It may elect to be taxed on revenue in one or more future years but that is not possible to predict at this time (note 2(q)).
+It may elect to be taxed on revenue in one or more future years but that is not possible to predict at this time.

 The tax attributes in Guatemala of the property, plant and equipment and the exploration and evaluation asset exceed the book value of the acquisition price by over \$149,000,000.
-Those amounts are not reflected in the above table as they are considered a permanent difference due to the initial recognition exemption rather than a temporary difference for accounting purposes under IFRS.
+Those amounts are not reflected in the above table as they are due to the initial recognition exemption rather than a temporary difference for accounting purposes under IFRS.

-11. Share Capital
+10. Share Capital